Théodore Rousseau: Barbizon and maturity

 Until this period Rousseau had lived only occasionally at Barbizon, but in 1848 he took up his residence in the forest village, and spent most of his remaining days in the vicinity.
 He was now able to obtain fair sums for his pictures (but only about one-tenth of their value thirty years after his death), and the number of his admirers increased.
 He was still ignored by the authorities, even while his mentee Narcisse Virgilio Diaz was made Chevalier of the Legion of Honour in 1851.
 Rousseau was left undecorated, but was nominated and awarded the Cross soon afterwards.
 He would eventually become an Officer of the Legion of Honor.

-At the Exposition Universelle of 1855, where all Rousseau's rejected pictures of the previous twenty years were gathered together, his works were acknowledged to form one of the best of the many splendid groups there exhibited.
+At the Exposition Universelle of 1855, where all Rousseau's rejected pictures of the previous twenty years were gathered together, his works were acknowledged to form one of the best of the many groups there exhibited.
 But, after an unsuccessful sale of his works by auction in 1861, he contemplated leaving Paris for Amsterdam or London, or even New York.

 Hoarfrost, 1845 – this painting by Rousseau shows the effects of frost on the sloping terrain.
 The Walters Art Museum.